Ghini/ghini.web/docs/whatisthisaccessionthing.rst

 vegetatively (asexually) from the first 5 plants.
 Plants obtained by sexual reproduction come in the database under different Accessions, where our garden is the Source.«

+Anyhow, in Ghini you can add plant and accession within the same action: simply choose the "intended location" for the accession, and indicate that you want ghini to immediately add the plant at that location.
+By adding the "accession", Ghini also adds the "plant", using all the accessed plant material.
+Quite obviously, if you intend to split your new accession into multiple plants at distinct locations, you need to go through all the steps.